 There are two reasons most songs are three to five minutes:

+1. We have short attention spans.
 2. The original format of 78 rpm-speed phonograph records only allowed three to five minutes of music per side.

 And then there are songs that are barely even songs – they are more like interludes that somehow find their way onto an album.
 Today I’ll list my ten favorite that are shorter than 90 seconds.

 By the way, you’ll notice that Pink Floyd appears heavily on the list from yesterday and today, particularly songs from their 1977 album, Animals.
 That was one of the strangest albums ever made in terms of song length.
 Three songs were longer than ten minutes, and two were less than 90 seconds.
 And that’s the whole album.
 They were an unusual band.

 l’ve been working on three separate lists about quirky music stuff.
 They’ll appear here over the next three days.